What is skiing in April like?

 Best Places to Ski in April and Beyond in the U.S.

 - Aspen Highlands will operate daily through April 14, plus April 19-21 and April 26-28

 - Breckenridge will remain open through Memorial Day

-- Heavenly Mountain Resort plans to extend the season through April 28, with a bonus 3-day-weekend May 3-5.
+- Heavenly Mountain Resort plans to extend the season through May 27.

 - Northstar California Resort plans to extend the season through April 21.